 OHSS usually develops about 10 days after fertility treatments.

-Symptoms of mild to moderate OHSS
+Symptoms of Mind to Moderate OHSS

 - Mild pain in the tummy

 - Pain on touching the lower abdomen around the ovaries

 - Drastic weight gain of about 3 kgs

 - Rapid weight gain – 15 kgs in about 10 days

 - Severe gastric upset including vomiting and nausea